Weyl equation: History

 In 1937, Conyers Herring proposed that Weyl fermions may exist as quasiparticles in condensed matter.

-Neutrinos were finally confirmed in 1956 as particles with vanishing masses.
-The same year the Wu experiment, showed that parity was violated by the weak interaction.
-Followed by the experimental discovery of the neutrino fixed helicity in 1958.
-Additionally, as experiments showed no signs of a neutrino mass, interest in the Weyl equation resurfaced.
+Neutrinos were experimentally observed in 1956 as particles with extremely small masses (and historically were even sometimes thought to be massless).
+The same year the Wu experiment showed that parity could be violated by the weak interaction, addressing Pauli's criticism.
+This was followed by the measurement of the neutrino's helicity in 1958.
+As experiments showed no signs of a neutrino mass, interest in the Weyl equation resurfaced.
 Thus, the Standard Model was built under the assumption that neutrinos were Weyl fermions.

-While Italian physicist Bruno Pontecorvo had proposed in 1957 the possibility of neutrino masses and neutrino oscillations, it was not until 1998 that Super-Kamiokande eventually confirmed its existence.
-This discovery confirmed that Weyl's equation cannot completely describe the propagation of neutrinos.
+While Italian physicist Bruno Pontecorvo had proposed in 1957 the possibility of neutrino masses and neutrino oscillations, it was not until 1998 that Super-Kamiokande eventually confirmed the existence of neutrino oscillations, and their non-zero mass.
+This discovery confirmed that Weyl's equation cannot completely describe the propagation of neutrinos, as the equations can only describe massless particles.

 In 2015, the first Weyl semimetal was demonstrated experimentally in crystalline tantalum arsenide (TaAs) by the collaboration of M.Z.
 Hasan's (Princeton University) and H. Ding's (Chinese Academy of Sciences) teams.
-Independently, the same year, M. Soljačić team (Massachusetts Institute of Technology) also observed Weyl like excitation in photonic crystals.
+Independently, the same year, M. Soljačić team (Massachusetts Institute of Technology) also observed Weyl-like excitations in photonic crystals.